Cloth Diapers Aren't Regular Laundry

 The Sanitize Cycle — All home water heaters should be set at 120F or lower to prevent scalding injury.
 As such, the sanitize cycle in a typical household will not reach a proper temperature of around 160F to truly sanitize.
 In addition, most modern cloth diapers should not be exposed to these high sanitizing temperatures; the waterproof barrier will eventually delaminate and stretchy elastic, as well as plastic snaps, will not last as long.

 There is conflicting information out there regarding whether or not to do one or two extra rinses after the main detergent wash to further eliminate detergent residue.

 The following is Real Diaper Association's best practice guide Cloth Diaper Laundry Guide which is based on the idea that before drying, all detergent residue should be thoroughly rinsed away.
 That is, in the final rinse, there should be no lingering suds.

 - Wash hot with detergent (a longer cycle)

 - Machine Dry on low or line dry

-However, Fluff Love University disagrees with these extra rinse cycles based upon the idea that they unnecessarily introduce mineral deposits into the cloth.
-This can in turn wreak its own havoc by creating prime real estate for bacterial overgrowth and down the road possible problems with repelling and diaper rashes.
-Their philosophy is that if detergent residue is present after the main hot wash (taking care to adjust machine's settings on Heavy Soil and High Spin), then either the detergent brand or amount of detergent being used should be changed.
+However, Fluff Love University disagrees with these extra rinse cycles based on the idea that they unnecessarily introduce mineral deposits into the cloth.
+This can, in turn, wreak its own havoc by creating prime real estate for bacterial overgrowth and down the road possible problems with repelling and diaper rashes.
+Their philosophy is that if a detergent residue is present after the main hot wash (taking care to adjust machine's settings on Heavy Soil and High Spin), then either the detergent brand or amount of detergent being used should be changed.